-- One introduction lecture by the course coordinator to explain project requirements, procedures, available resources, and assessment scheme. - Regular weekly meetings between supervisor and student to discuss and advise on the project work. - Laboratory access throughout the semester for students to carry out practical design and development work with occasional assistance from technical staff.
+- Regular weekly meetings between supervisor and student teams to discuss and advise on the project work. - Regular meetings as a team to discuss individual thesis contributions and work together towards an overall common goal. - Laboratory access throughout the semester for students to carry out practical design and development work with occasional assistance from technical staff.